merryluoo/futuristechltd.github.io/README.md

 ---

-© 2024 Futurise Tech Ltd. All rights reserved.
-Registered in the United Kingdom.
+© 2024 Futuristech Limited.
+All rights reserved.
+Company Number: 15963689.
+Registered in England and Wales.